Hasleting History, Family Crest & Coats of Arms

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hasleting has undergone many spelling variations, including Hazeltine, Hazelton, Hazletine, Hasleden, Hazleton, Haseltine, Haselton, Hasletine, Haslett, Aseltine and many more.

 Early Notables of the Hasleting family (pre 1700)

-More information is included under the topic Early Hasleting Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Hasleting Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hasleting family to Ireland

 Some of the Hasleting family moved to Ireland, but this topic is not covered in this excerpt.